-In this manner we can write\\ \\ $\displaystyle d^{\frac m2}\E\left[\left(\int_{ S^{m}}g_q(\mathbf Z_d(t))dt\right)^2\right] =d^{\frac m2}\int_{S^m\times S^m}\tilde{\mathcal H}_{qd}(\<t,s\>)dtds$
+In this manner we can write

-For the second equality we used Lemma 3 of \cite{aadl} about the integration on the sphere of a function invariant by rotations.
+For the second equality we used \eqref{eq:intS} about the integration on the sphere of an invariant by rotations function.
 In the third equality we use (deduced from Remark \ref{invariance}) the invariance of the function with respect to the change of variable $\varphi=\frac{\pi}2-\theta$ and finally we made $\theta=\frac{z}{\sqrt d}.$

-The convergence follows by dominated convergence using for the covariances $\rho_{k,\ell}=\E(Z_k(s)Z_\ell(t))$, see \eqref{eq:covZ}, the bounds in Lemma \ref{l:bounds} and the expression for the matrix (\ref{matrix}).
-In this manner the integrand can be bounded at most by $\Const\, (1+z^2)^q\exp{(-q\alpha z^2)}.$ In conclusion we have
+The convergence follows by dominated convergence using for the covariances $\rho_{k,\ell}:=\E[Z_k(s)Z_\ell(t)]$, the bounds in Lemma \ref{l:bounds} and the expression for the matrix (\ref{matrix}).
+In this manner the integrand can be bounded by $\Const\, (1+z^2)^q\exp{(-q\alpha z^2)}.$ In conclusion we have

 where